pingcap/docs-dm/zh/manage-replication-tasks.md

-  show-ddl-locks       show un-resolved DDL locks sql-inject           inject (limited) SQLs into binlog replication unit as binlog events sql-replace          replace SQLs matched by a specific binlog position (binlog-pos) or a SQL pattern (sql-pattern); each SQL must end with a semicolon sql-skip             skip the binlog event matched by a specific binlog position (binlog-pos) or a SQL pattern (sql-pa ttern) start-task           start a task as defined in the config file stop-task            stop a specified task switch-relay-master  switch the master server of the DM-worker's relay unit
+  show-ddl-locks       show un-resolved DDL locks sql-inject           inject (limited) SQLs into binlog replication unit as binlog events sql-replace          replace SQLs matched by a specific binlog position (binlog-pos) or a SQL pattern (sql-pattern); each SQL must end with a semicolon sql-skip             skip the binlog event matched by a specific binlog position (binlog-pos) or a SQL pattern (sql-pattern) start-task           start a task as defined in the config file stop-task            stop a specified task switch-relay-master  switch the master server of the DM-worker's relay unit